artnc/personal-website/src/blog/_posts/2017-03-29-arch-notes.md

 # Format HDD (choose a strong password and don't lose it)
 sudo cryptsetup luksFormat /dev/sda1

-# Open container and invent a temporary mapper name for it, e.g. seagate
+# Open container and invent a mapper name for it, e.g. seagate
 sudo cryptsetup open /dev/sda1 seagate

 # Create filesystem